camunda/camunda-docs/docs/components/concepts/process-instance-migration.md

 For example, if you want to change the message name for a message event subprocess start event, you must omit mapping the message start event when migrating the process instance.
 Another example would be to update a signal name for an intermediate signal catch event, you must omit mapping the signal catch event when to the one in the target while migrating the process instance.

-// TODO - fix links to the support bpmn elements

 ### Add or remove catch events

 You can also add or remove catch events.